-NOTE: Iceland is in Europe so whooper swans travel from one country in Europe to another also in Europe see if the children can work this out.
+NOTE: Iceland is in Europe so whooper swans travel from one country in Europe to another country also in Europe - see if the children can work this out.
 Russia is in both Europe and Asia so either is correct.

-• This activity can then be extended by simply calling out the bird and time of year - can the children remember its journey?
+- This activity can be extended by calling out the country rather than the continent Can the children remember which continent it is in? - This activity can then be further extended by simply calling out the bird and time of year can the children remember its journey?